Adarsh931/SURF-Response/README.md

 # Task1
-I have been given two plasmid sequence, so, using addgene plasmid map maker I can directly find out what are the components/gene is in it.
+I have been given two plasmid sequence, so, using SnapGene plasmid map maker I can directly find out what are the components/gene is in it.
 From plasmid map, it was evident that it have 4 expressible gene and after doing BLAST following results were concluded.

 1. Interesting features/genes: - TEM-116 beta lactamase gene as a ampicillin resistant marker gene
                                - lactose operon repressor gene